A message from your Board:

 Section 6.
 Authority and Duties of the President

-The President shall preside at all meetings of the Corporation.
-S/he shall be an ex officio member of all committees.
-S/he shall provide leadership to the Board of Directors in reviewing and deciding upon matters which exert major influence on the manner in which the Corporation’s business is conducted, and shall act in a general advisory capacity to the other officers and Directors in all matters concerning the interests of the Corporation.
+The President shall preside at all meetings of the Association’s membership.
+S/he shall be an ex-officio member of all committees.
+S/he shall provide leadership to the Board of Directors in reviewing and deciding upon matters which exert major influence on the manner in which the Association’s business is conducted, and shall act in a general advisory capacity to the other Officers and Directors in all matters concerning the interests of the Association.

 Article 6.
 Committees